coodoo-workhorse/workhorse/CONTRIBUTING.md

 - Simplicity first, *the code must be easy to read and understand*
 - All is in English
-- Avoid shotcuts in names
+- Avoid shortcuts in names
 - When in doubt name or do it like others did
 - Leave short comments on complicated code